Color Glass Condensate meets High Twist Expansion: The Color Glass Condensate beyond the eikonal approximation

 We insert Eq.\,\eqref{eq-hard-factor-CGC-twist-4-collinear} into Eq.\,\eqref{eq:double_scattering_XSec_Initial}, the derivatives act on the gauge fields, and using Eq.\,\eqref{eq:A_to_F}, we find

 where

 The first term in Eq.\,\eqref{eq:eq:double_scattering_XSec_Initial_collinear} corresponds to a contribution to the gauge link of the collinear twist-2 gluon distribution \cite{Qiu:1990xxa,Luo:1994np}, while the second term is power suppressed by inverse power of $\pgammatU{2}$ and it corresponds to the twist-4 contribution.
+This expansion is analogous to the one carried out in Eq.\,\eqref{eq:collinear-expansion-soft} in the high twist formalism.
 The distribution $T_{C,I}$ is defined as:

 The function $\mathcal{D}_{C,I}$ in Eq.\,\eqref{eq:DCI-1} can be interpreted as derivative operator:

 where we exploited the fact that derivatives of the twist-4 distribution act as:

 Lastly, we can express the twist-4 contribution as \begin{widetext}